scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 <img alt="i6" width="500" src="https://scott.ai/img/build_an_ai/ai_6a.jpg">

 Shockingly, this works.
-Not only does it work, it works _extremely_ well when run billions of operations per second (the speed of your phone).
-The performance is often super human.
-This major breakthrough in 2012 led to the world's Nobel prize in computing.
+Not only does it work, it works _extremely_ at billions of operations per second (e.g. at tthe speed of your phone).
+The performance is  super human.
+This major breakthrough in 2012 led to the world's Nobel prize in computing!

-The _computational graphs_ consiste of _artificial_ neurons, which are simple math equations of tensor values.
+The _computational graphs_ consist of _artificial_ neurons, which are just math equations with tensor values.
 The most popular equation multiplies input values by constants called _weights_, then adds constants called _biases_ to yield outputs.
-You may vaguely recall this from 8th grade,
+You may vaguely recall this equation of a line from 8th grade,

 y = m * x  + b

 The input tensor is "x."
 The output tensor is "y."
 The value "m" is a _weight_.
 The value "b" is a _bias_.

 You may do this (or have teams who do this) with stock prices and inventory levels, often using single numbers (0-d tensors).
-Computers do the same thing, except they can use 500,000-d tensors.
-Half a million D.  That's insane.
-But its still the same math in the end.
-Computers are good at numbers.
+Computers do the same thing, except they can use more dimensions.

 A major advance in AI added a "fire" macro, like you'd use on a spreadsheet, to mimic neurons.
 Instead of just